lucianooliv88/terraforms2/README.md

 In summary, this terraform allows you to deploy 2 ec2 instances and 1 SG in any region and AZs in AWS.
 You can set the values as parameters for example in a Jenkins pipeline.

 We can work with multiple providers as well where we can work with multi profiles which means AWS accounts.
+Here I simulated eu-west-2 for dev and eu-west-1 for prod.

 Thank you, Luciano.